alKerim/TheoVault/README-Theo.md

 1. Download Obsidian [https://obsidian.md/](https://obsidian.md/) ,
 2. clone this vault from [Github Repo](https://github.com/alKerim/TheoVault) and
 4. open the cloned folder in Obsidian.
+5. pull every now and then for updates

 # Useful Overviews